-The Air Pro’s dual wheel braking system allows it to even trump the braking power of the top models of its ilk, such as the EMOVE Touring – which possesses a single mechanical brake over the rear wheel.
+The Air Pro’s dual wheel braking system allows it to even trump the braking power of the top models of its ilk, such as the Horizon – which possesses a single drum brake over the rear wheel.

-As far as braking performance is concerned, the Air Pro more closely resembles the Apollo City’s 3.1-meter stopping distance as a result of its front disc and rear drum brake.
+As far as braking performance is concerned, the Air Pro more closely resembles the Apollo City 2022’s 3.4 meter stopping distance.

 The 36V 10.4Ah battery takes 5.2 hours to charge.